iliyasone/ps3838api/README.md

 If you need assistance, contact me directly on Telegram: [@iliyasone](https://t.me/iliyasone) 💬

+If you have any questions or need additional tools, join Betting API PS3838 & Pinnacle Telegram Group Chat: [@ps3838api](https://t.me/ps3838api/77/78)

 If you don’t have access to the PS3838 API (Pinnacle) yet, feel free to reach out — I can help you get started with obtaining access.

 ## ✨ Features